zaksabeast/PokemonRNGGuides/guides/frlg/en/stationary gift (emu).md

 If you didn't hit what you wanted after calibration, just re-try the calibration part, use save-states done before to avoid any problem, it can be some basic error.
 After a few tries, if you still can't hit anything, check twice all your setup.

-If everything went well, you just RNG'd your first Stationary / Gift Pokemon in FRLG !
+If everything went well, you just RNG'd your first Stationary / Gift Pokemon in FRLG!